alex-palmer616/THM-APalmer/Rooms/advent-of-cyber-2022/day-1/readme.md

 5. Goals set, goals attained.
 I win!

-With the five peices being the following.
+With the five pieces being the following.

 - Impact